-Lastly, I tested Surfshark VPN for WebRTC leaks using the US server.
+Lastly, I tested the Surfshark VPN for WebRTC leaks using the US server.
 The screenshot below shows that ip8.com did not expose my WebRTC information:

 Compatibility – Which devices can I use Surfshark with?

-On the compatibility front, Surfshark VPN can be used with Windows, macOS, Linux, iOS, Android and a bunch of other mainstream devices.
+Surfshark VPN can be used with Windows, macOS, Linux, iOS, Android and a bunch of other mainstream devices.
 Not only that, Surfshark offers unlimited simultaneous connections.

 When I first played around with Surfshark VPN over a year ago, it was only available through the Android app and its browser extensions.
 However, all that has changed.
 Now, you can even configure Surfshark directly on to DD-WRT, Tomato and AsusWRT routers.

 Here’s a complete list of Surfshark compatible devices:

 |Desktop & Laptops||Phones & Tablets||Browsers||Smart TVs||Consoles||Trust DNS|

 |macOS||iOS||Chrome||Fire TV||Xbox||Trust DNS|

 One new app that you might have noticed in the table above is Trust DNS.
 This app is totally free to use and can help you change your DNS to bypass censorship, unblock websites, and browse privately.

 Surfshark VPN boasts user-friendly apps for a variety of devices.
 These apps sport new versatile design and are extremely easy to navigate.
 Everything is snappy and options are very easy to find.